 When you think about dentistry, your airway probably isn’t the first thing that comes to mind.
 But the airway can have a huge impact on dental and overall health.
-Dr. Greg Reece of Dentistry of the Queen City, a dentist in Charlotte, NC, discusses the airway and its importance when it comes to dentistry.
+Dr. Greg Reece of Dentistry of the Queen City, a dentist in Charlotte, NC, discusses the airway and its importance in dentistry.

 The Airway and Dentistry

-One of the things that we evaluate with all of our patients, regardless of their age, is their airway.
-You may be wondering what a dentist is doing looking at an airway, but in reality, the start of our airway is what we deal with on a daily basis.
+One of the things that we evaluate with all of our patients, regardless of their age, is their airways.
+You may wonder what a dentist is doing looking at an airway, but in reality, the start of our airway is what we deal with daily.
 The mouth and nose are the avenues for air to enter our bodies.
-Even though we should all be nasal breathers, it is impossible to only breathe through your nose (try talking for a long time) and therefore we are able to breathe through our mouth as well.
+Even though we should all be nasal breathers, it is impossible to only breathe through your nose (try talking for a long time); therefore, we can breathe through our mouth as well.

-There is a lot of evidence out there that correlates some very common dental findings with an altered airway that has resulted in altered breathing.
+A lot of evidence correlates some very common dental findings with an altered airway that has resulted in altered breathing.
 One of the things we see in our patients with altered breathing is that their sleep is often negatively affected (since we breathe while we sleep).
-This altered breathing is both stressful to your body as well as detrimental to your sleep because you often disturb your sleep so that you can compensate and take a more normal breath.
+This altered breathing is both stressful and detrimental to your body because you often disturb your sleep so that you can compensate and take a more normal breath.